cybozu-go/pona/docs/design.md

 When a Egress resource is created, the Egress Controller creates a NAT Pod and a ClusterIP Service (`a-1`, `a-2`).

 When a user want to send a request with NAT, the user creates a NAT client Pod with an annotation.
 Ponad which is deployed as daemonset, watches Pod resources.
-When a Pod with the annotation is created, Ponad configures the Pod to be routed to NAT Pod via the ClusterIP Service.  (`b-1`, `b-2`, `b-3`, `b-4`).
+When a Pod with the annotation is created, Ponad configures the Pod to be routed to NAT Pod via the ClusterIP Service.
+When a NAT client Pod is deleted, Pona CNI plugin is received a CNI Del and Ponad removes the configuration and NAT Pod removes the configuration corresponding to the NAT client (`b-1`, `b-2`, `b-3`, `b-4`).

 A request from a NAT client Pod is routed to the NAT Pod via the ClusterIP Service, and the NAT Pod performs SNAT and sends the request to the external host.